Large Chicken Bacon Ranch

 - .Small Nice to Meat You

 Ground beef, pepperoni, italian sausage, ham and bacon.
-Covered with whole milk-mozzarella cheese.$19.49
+Covered with whole milk-mozzarella cheese.$16.79

 - .Small No Brainer Deluxe*

 Onions, green peppers, mushrooms, Italian sausage, ham, and pepperoni.
-Covered with whole milk-mozzarella cheese.$19.49
+Covered with whole milk-mozzarella cheese.$14.39

 - .Small Buffalo Chicken*